jeanmarc77/123solar/README.txt

  ║                           - 123Solar Web Logger -                           ║
  ║                     PHP/JS Monitoring for Solar Inverters                   ║
  ║                                                                             ║
- ║             Version     : 1.8.4.4                                           ║
+ ║             Version     : 1.8.4.5                                           ║
  ║             Made by     : Louviaux Jean-Marc                                ║
- ║             Last Update : 05/01/22                                          ║
+ ║             Last Update : 14/05/23                                          ║
  ║                                                                             ║
  ╚═════════════════════════════════════════════════════════════════════════════╝

  What can 123Solar do for you ? ───────────────────────────────────────────────

-  123Solar is a lightweight set of PHP/JS files that makes a web logger to monitor your photovoltaic inverter(s).
+  123Solar is a set of PHP/JS files that makes a web logger to monitor your photovoltaic inverter(s).

  Prerequisites ────────────────────────────────────────────────────────────────

-  123Solar relies on communication(s) application(s) which are not included in this package.
+  123Solar rely on communication(s) application(s) which are not included in this package.
-  As 123Solar is running on top of a webserver, you must grant the access to your communication(s) application(s) as well as your communication port(s) to the 'http' user.
+  As it is running on top of a webserver, you must grant the access to your communication(s) application(s) as well as your communication port(s) to the 'http' user.
   Json, Calendar and Curl extensions have to be enable in php.
 Your webserver must allow HTTP authentication.

  Warning ──────────────────────────────────────────────────────────────────────